heyongxin233/DETree/README.md

 Inside the root folder you will also find an `embbedings/` directory containing two ready-to-use databases:

 - `embbedings/mage_center10k.pt` – embeddings built from the MAGE training split and compressed to 10k prototypes.
-- `embbedings/priori1_center10k.pt` – embeddings covering the full RealBench AI/human data, compressed with the same hyper-parameters.
+- `embbedings/priori1_center10k.pt` – embeddings covering the RealBench training split and compressed to 10k prototypes.

 > 💡 **Plug-and-play embeddings:** Both files follow the exact schema produced by [`scripts/gen_emb.sh`](scripts/gen_emb.sh), making them drop-in replacements for generated checkpoints.
 Point the demo or inference commands below at either file for instant results—no retraining required.